GSA/catalog.data.gov/README.md

 ### Procedure for updating a dependency

 1. Add/change the dependency in `requirements/pyproject.toml`
-2. Run `make update-dependencies build test`
+2. Run `make update-dependencies build clean test`
 3. Make sure to commit `ckan/requirements.txt` `requirements/pyproject.toml`
     and `requirements/poetry.lock` to make the change permanent.